| Dispatch | |||

 Robert Robertson

 Robert Robertson, known as Mecha Man, is a superhero who relies on a powerful mech suit, a legacy passed down through his family for generations.
 However, after the suit was destroyed in a fight, he lost his primary means of heroism.
-Months after, he was recruited by Blonde Blazer to work as a dispatcher for the Superhero Dispatch Network.
-Here, he manages Z-Team, a group of former villains.
+Months later, he was recruited by Blonde Blazer to work as a dispatcher for the Superhero Dispatch Network.
+Here, he manages Z-Team, a group of former villains, while also working behind the scenes to get his old life back.

 Blonde Blazer

-Blonde Blazer is the branch leader of Superhero Dispatch Network in Torrance, Los Angeles.
+Blonde Blazer is the branch leader of Superhero Dispatch Network in Torrance, Los Angeles, as well as the founder of the villain-rehabilitating Phoenix Program.
 She personally recruits Robert Robertson to SDN because of Chase’s recommendation, but it’s clear that she sees something more in their kinship.
+She is respected by both heroes and villains for her strength and altruistic outlook.

 Z-Team